bobleesj/python-cv-template/README.md

 ## What urged me to create this repository

 I was applying for PhD programs and needed to update my CV quite often.
-I envisioned a tool that could (1) dynamically parse information such as Google Scholar citations and GitHub star counts, (2) render exactly as I wanted instead of a rigid template, (3) automate rendering for previews.
+It was manageable yet tedious.
+I wanted to (1) dynamically parse information such as Google Scholar citations and GitHub star counts, (2) maintain the previous CV format instead of a rigid template, (3) automate rendering with side-by-side previews.

 Hence, this became my Winter 2024 personal project for automation and ease the rest of my academic career.

 Are you here too for similiar reasons?
 Are you tired of managing your CV using Overleaf or Microsoft Word?
+You've come to the right place.

 I also considered the following features in designing:

 - **Dynamic:** Automated rendering in 1-2 seconds locally based on `.py` or `.json` changes.
-- **Offline:** No internet connection needed to update while on a plane.
 - **Customizable:** Anyone can use and build upon this CV template.
-- **Simple:** Modular yet retains a single `cv.py` Python file and a `data` folder for easy sharing via chat and email, rather than as a `pip install` library.
+- **Simple:** A single yet modular `cv.py` Python file and to make it easy to share via messaging apps and email, rather than as a `pip install` library.

 ## Getting started

 It will take about 1-2 minutes to generate `Sangjoon_Lee_CV.pdf`.

-After that, it will take 2-3 seconds to render your CV in real-time.
+After that, it will take 2-3 seconds to render your CV in real-time.****

 ### Step 1: Install dependencies